Villiger at St Josephs University

 Notes for any event

 1. Clash, then resolve it.
-Clash is important.
-Don't structurally avoid clash.
-But you also have to resolve the issues of clash.
 The last rebuttals should provide all interpretation for me and write my ballot, with me left simply to choose which side is more persuasive or carries the key point.
 I want to make fair, predictable, and non-interventionist decisions, which requires you to do all my thinking for me.
 I don't want to read your evidence (unless you ask me to), I don't want to think about how to apply it, I don't want to interpret your warrants - I want you to do all of those things!
 The debate should be over when the debate ends.

 2. Warrants are good.
 "I have a card" is not a persuasive argument; nor is a tag-line extension.
 The more warrants you provide, the fewer guesses I have to make, and the fewer arguments I have to connect for you, the more predictable my decision will be.
 I want to know what your evidence says and why it matters in the round.
-You do not, for example, get a risk of a link simply by saying it is a link.
-Warrantless arguments aren't worth a whole lot.
+You do not get a risk of a link simply by saying it is a link.
 Defensive arguments are good, especially when connected to impact calculus.
-I don't reject shaky evidence out of hand - but defense can win rounds.

 3. Speed.
 Speed for argument depth is good, speed for speed's sake is bad.
-I hate voting on the dropped #14 or watching the 1AR get outspread with 8 blippy disads.
-Clarity is important.
 My threshold is that you should slow down on tags and theory so I can write it down, and so long as I can hear English words in the body of the card, you should be fine.
 I will yell if I can't understand you.
 If you don't get clearer, the arguments I can't hear will get less weight at the end of the round, if they make it on the flow at all.
-I'm not anti-speed, but I'm not reading the speech doc, I'm just flowing and listening.
+I'm not reading the speech doc, I'm just flowing on paper.

 I am more than happy to elaborate on this paradigm or answer any questions in round.

-I am a parent/lay judge who is learning "flow" for public forum debate.
+I am a parent/lay judge.
 I appreciate clarity over speed, as well as respectful disagreement.
 I expect you to synthesize and apply your research, not simply provide citations.

 I am a flow parent/lay judge who prefers clarity over speed.